-Triggers: Everyone feels stress.
+Triggers are anything that cause negative emotoinal response.
+Everyone feels stress.
 However, the degree that people experience stress, the things that create stress, and the way people respond to stress varies.

 Different Triggers for Different People

 We all have individual triggers.
 I say individual triggers, because different things create different feelings and different responses in different people.

 For example, heights frighten some people.
 For other people, heights are thrilling.
 Furthermore, the amount that people feel fearful or thrilled varies from person to person.

 In the case of bungy jumping, some people are fearful of leaping off a high place to the extent that they cannot even walk out to point where other people jump with glee.
 Between these extremes are people who have more intense or less intense feelings about jumping off high places.

 When triggered, we experience the impulse to act.

 Emotions are not thoughts.
 And, under some circumstances, our emotions can fire faster than our ability to think before acting.